RRB NTPC Subject-wise Preparation Tips - Quantitative, General Awareness & Reasoning

-Applicants need to have a thorough understanding of both the RRB NTPC Syllabus and its subsequent exam pattern for a sound RRB NTPC Preparation strategy.
-Check RRB NTPC 2020 Exam Pattern and Syllabus.
+Approximately 1.26 corers of candidates are preparing for the Stage-I of RRB NTPC.
+Therefore Applicants need to understand both the RRB NTPC Syllabus and exam pattern for a sound RRB NTPC Preparation strategy.

-Preparation tips for Quantitative Aptitude
+Preparation Tips for Quantitative Aptitude

 - Practice for at least 3 - 4 hours per day and that no topic must be neglected during the practice sessions.

 - The focus should be on the topics which are more difficult and invest less time on the topics which are easy for you.

 - Must have all the formulas and figure out the shortcuts to save time.

 - Figure out the logic behind every formula.
 For accuracy, grave understanding is the only key.